benjcunningham/benjcunningham.github.io/_posts/2018-01-14-tokyo-hiroshima-kyoto.md

 not.
 Here's a list of some random things that popped into mind what I'd suggest you keep in mind if you ever visit too:

 - **Winter in Japan is cold.** Pack accordingly.
-We brough many layers of clothes (of particular note, Uniqlo's Heattech innerwear), our warmest coats, snowboots, and gloves.
+We brought many layers of clothes (of particular note, Uniqlo's Heattech innerwear), our warmest coats, snow boots, and gloves.
 If you follow our lead on destinations, know that there isn't much latitudinal difference between Tokyo and Hiroshima, so unless you're heading to Okinawa, plan on bundling up the entire trip.
 - **Translator apps are your friend.** It's a good idea to have Google